Kymorphia/gidgen/README.md

 Some of the features of **gidgen** include:

 * The goal is to automatically generate quality bindings based on GIR API definitions, with minimal custom code.
+* Types:
   * Handles C callbacks with data "closures" using delegates and intelligent delegate lifecycle management.
-* Types:
+  * Supports optional function/method parameters
   * Converts basic types between C and D code.
   * Converts between C zero terminated strings and D strings.
   * Support for GBoxed types.